Quarantine Activity Calculator

 First of all, this quarantine weight maintenance calculator will calculate your energy expenditure to show you how many calories you need to eat daily to maintain your current weight.

 - Provide some details about yourself: sex, height, weight, and age.
-This information will be used to calculate your basal metabolic rate, which is the number of calories your body needs to function at rest.
+This information will be used to calculate your basal metabolic rate (BMR), which is the number of calories your body needs to function at rest.
+You may find out more on the subject with our BMR calculator or the RMR calculator.

 - Answer the questions regarding your current level of activity: work, household chores, and exercise.
 This information will be used to estimate your physical activity level (PAL).
 This is a way of expressing a person's daily physical activity.
 Different PAL values have been derived by researchers by assessing total daily energy expenditure using laboratory methods, and have been validated in many studies.
 Typical adult PAL values range from 1.20 to 2.40.